pinheiroGroup/Kinbiont.jl/README.md

 ```

 The model selection process is initiated with the `ODE_Model_selection` function.
-This function takes the preprocessed dataset (`data_OD`), the name and label of the well, the list of models, and their respective upper and lower bounds.
+This function takes the preprocessed dataset (`data_OD` generated in the previous examples), the name and label of the well, the list of models, and their respective upper and lower bounds.
 Additionally, the function allows for plotting the results of the best-fit model (`plot_best_model=true`) and specifies the path to save the generated plots (`path_to_plot=path_to_plotting`).
 The `verbose=true` option provides detailed output during the model selection process.

 ```julia
 # Performing model selection